Holy Relationships: Exploring Our Spiritual Identity

-Rabbi Meir Schweiger teaches Chumash, Parshat HaShavua, Mishna, Talmud, Halakha, Siddur, and Interpersonal Relations at Pardes.
-Meir made aliyah in 1972 from the Bronx, NY, immediately after graduating from City College in New York.
-He did his advanced Jewish Studies at Yeshiva University, Yeshivat Kerem B’Yavneh, and Yeshivat Har Etzion, receiving ordination from Rabbi Zalman Nehemiah Goldberg of Jerusalem.
-He received his M.Ed in Teaching Bible from the Herzog College in Gush Etzion.
-Meir has also taught Talmud and Bible at the Shapell College of Jewish Studies, Michlala, Nishmat, and Beit Midrash L’torah.
+Before coming to Pardes, Meir taught Talmud and Bible at the Shapell College of Jewish Studies.
+Over the years, he has also taught at a number of other institutions in Jerusalem, including Michlala, Nishmat and Beit Midrash L’torah.
 Since 1977, he has been a full-time faculty member at Pardes and has taught more hours and classes than anyone else on the staff.
 In addition to teaching, Meir has been responsible for the “affective” side of Pardes, coordinating and supervising tefillot (prayer), tiyulim (hikes), shabbatonim, and pre-holiday yemei iyun (full-day study programs).
 His official title is Mashgiach Ruhani (Director of Religious Life), which reflects the impact he has had on the personal and spiritual growth of many of our students.
-For 10 years, Meir was the Director of the Pardes Fellows’ Program, for returning, 2nd-year students, and the Educational Director of the Executive Learning Seminar.
-For three years, Meir was the mainstay of Pardes’ podcast series on the weekly Torah portion, and he has over 200 recordings online.
+For more than 10 years, Meir was the Director of the Pardes Fellows’ Program, for returning, 2nd year students, and the Educational Director of the Executive Learning Seminar.
+For three years, Meir was the mainstay of Pardes’ podcast series on the weekly torah portion, and he has over 200 recordings online.

 Rabba Shani Gross is the Director of North American Programs at the Pardes Institute of Jewish Studies.
 Shani most recently served as Pardes’s Assistant Director of Education NA.
 Shani earned rabbinic ordination from Yeshivat Maharat, is a Wexner Graduate Fellow/Davidson Scholar (Class 29), and a former Hillel Fellow for Rabbinic Entrepreneurship (OOI).
 Shani was the Director of the Silicon Valley Beit Midrash, a center of learning on the West Coast that empowers Jewish people of all backgrounds to study classic Jewish texts in a pluralistic, warm and intellectually challenging environment.
 When not teaching, Shani can usually be found with her husband Chaim, chasing after their two beautiful sons, Elan and Navon.